 Room 18: The Pharmacy and Souvenir Shop

 After the trip, travelers can head to the souvenir shop to buy some gifts as souvenirs for their friends and family at home

 Besides these, there are other services offered for visitors.
-One of the most significant is herbal foot-bath, extremely relaxing, helps to relieve all the stress.
+One of the most significant is the herbal foot-bath, extremely relaxing, helps to relieve all the stress.

 FITO Museum Opening Hour Information

 Located in 41 Hoang Du Khuong Str., Ward 12, District 10, the museum is not far to get from the city center.
 Depending on the traffic, it would be an approximate 30-minute drive.